LoamStudios/seed_tray/README.md

 //= require seed_tray
 ```

+**HEADS UP:** Make sure your application object (`Fruit` from our
+example) is added before the rest of your code or else, you will get an
+undefined error.

 To finish the install, instantiate the app object in applications.js if you
 defined any methods or data on it: